Cane Ashby: Casting and creation

 Goddard auditioned for Brad Snyder on As the World Turns and, though he was not cast in the part, Barbara Bloom, the senior vice-president of CBS Daytime, recommended Goddard to The Young and the Restless head writer and executive producer, Lynn Marie Latham.
 After testing for the character of Cane for Latham and casting director Karen Rea, Goddard received the role.
 The Australian actor auditioned with an American accent, but when the writers found out about his Australian background, that influenced Cane's backstory.
 The actor stated that, "The concept of Cane was that he was given away at birth.
 So he could have been from Mongolia.
 It just worked out luckily for me that I was the right person for the job."
 Since the producers could not understand the actor's real Australian accent, Goddard "Americanized" it while portraying the character.

 In October 2019, Goddard announced his exit from the role.
+In a post on social media, he cited his disappointment over the exit, and noted he was "shocked and gutted" by the decision; Cane exited on November 26 of the same year.
+In March 2025, Billy Flynn's casting was announced; he made his first appearance on June 19.